Parallel Best Arm Identification in Heterogeneous Environments: The Impossibility Result

 \begin{proof} We prove the general $K$ case by a reduction from the $K = 2$ case.
-Suppose there exists a $R$-round algorithm for the best arm identification problem in the non-IID collaborative learning model with $n$ arms using $K$ agents and achieving a speedup larger than $K/n^{\frac{1}{26R}}$, we show that there also exists a $R$-round algorithm for the same problem using $2$ agents and achieving a speedup larger than $1/n^{\frac{1}{25R}}$, contradicting Theorem~\ref{thm:lb-two}.
+Suppose there exists a $R$-round algorithm for BAI in the heterogeneous CL model with $n$ arms using $K$ agents and uses time smaller than $H n^{\frac{1}{26R}} / K$, we show that there also exists a $R$-round algorithm for the same problem using $2$ agents and uses time smaller than $H n^{\frac{1}{25R}}$, contradicting Theorem~\ref{thm:lb-two}.

 The reduction works as follows.
 Given any algorithm $\A$ for the $K$-agent case, we construct an algorithm $\A'$ for the $2$-agent case: We divide the $K$ agents to two groups each having $K/2$ agents.
 Let Alice simulate the first group, and Bob simulate the second group.
 In each round, the sequence of arm pulls Alice makes is simply the {\em concatenation} of arm pulls made by the $K/2$ agents that she simulates, and the sequence of arm pulls Bob makes is the concatenation of arm pulls made by the $K/2$ agents that he simulates.
 The messages sent by Alice in each communication step is a concatenation of the messages sent by agents in the group she simulates in the corresponding communication step in $\A$; similar for Bob.
-Now if $\A$ achieves a speedup of $K/n^{\frac{1}{26R}}$, then $\A'$ achieves a speedup of at least
+Now if $\A$ uses time at most $H n^{\frac{1}{26R}} / K$, then $\A'$ uses time at most $H n^{\frac{1}{26R}}/K \cdot (K/2) < H n^{\frac{1}{25R}},$ contradicting to Theorem~\ref{thm:lb-two}. \end{proof}